mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

 Many good developers are strict adherents to the "DRY" principle: don't repeat yourself.
 To them, the above code is horrifying because I repeated six lines verbatim between two functions.
 A naive but well-meaning developer might come upon this code and refactor out the common lines, degrading the code back to where it was at the start of this post where the reader was left to wonder where `joe123` and `150` came from.

-# The DRY rule for testing: *Do* repeat yourself
+# How dare you violate the DRY principle!

+One of the most commonly accepted software principles is the [DRY principle](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
+It means "don't repeat yourself."
 Why does this rule exist?

+* You don't want to update one place and forget to update others
+* You don't want to increase work when you have to change the repeated work
+*
 Because there's risk to making changes to production code.
 This risk exists in test code, but the worst bug you can introduce in test code is a false positive.
 You can't break anything in production because of a bug in test code (not directly anyway).
 There's also a risk that code will go out of sync.

 DRY.
 Don't repeat yourself.
 Why not?
 Because if you copy/pasted a snippet of code to nine different places and then you have to change it, now you or some future developer has to track down all nine occurrences and change them.
 What happens if you copy/paste the same code in nine different tests?
 They're all in the same file and there's very low risk of breaking anything by changing them all.
 You ideally want to avoid repeating code in general, but the penalty for doing it in test code is much lower, and thus you should write your test code with that in mind.